 Synonym(s): Euphorbia geniculata, Euphorbia prunifolia, Poinsettia geniculata, Poinsettia heterophylla

 USDA Symbol: EUHE4

-This species, though a weedy annual, recalls its relative, Poinsettia (Poinsettia pulcherrima), which is popular at Christmas and has large, red, pink, yellow, or white leaves just below the flowering cluster.
+This species, though a weedy annual, recalls its relative, the Christmas Poinsettia (E. pulcherrima), which ranges from central Mexico south to Panama and has large, red, pink, yellow, or white leaves just below the flowering cluster.
 Toothed Spurge (E. dentata), which occurs from Illinois east to Pennsylvania and southward, has hairier stems, opposite leaves, and leafy bracts usually green or white at the base.

 Bloom InformationBloom Time: Aug , Sep

-Southern tier of states in the U.S., from California east to Florida and Georgia.
-Native Habitat:
+Native Distribution: Southern tier of states in the U.S., from California east to Florida and Georgia.

 Research By: TWC Staff